 An adoptive parent has the right to adoptive parent leave of a total of up to 70 calendar days in one part or in parts within six months as of the date of entry into force of the court judgment approving the adoption.
 The employer has the right to refuse to grant adoptive parent leave in a part shorter than seven calendar days.

 The adoption benefit is paid by the Health Insurance Fund in the amount of 100% from the first day of exemption from work.

-The employee is entitled to up to 30 calendar days of academic leave per year for attending training.
+The employee is entitled to up to 30 calendar days of academic leave per year to attend training.
 For degree and job-related training, the employer must pay the average daily remuneration to the employee for 20 calendar days.
 The employee is free to use unpaid leave to cover the remaining 10 calendar days.

-To finish degree studies, the employee is given an additional 15 calendar days of academic leave, compensated by the employer on the basis of the minimum wage.
+To complete degree studies, the employee is given an additional 15 calendar days of academic leave, compensated by the employer on the basis of minimum wage.

 The employer contributes 13% towards healthcare insurance.

 The main costs of work accidents are covered by the Health Insurance Fund (for sickness benefit and medical expenses) and the Unemployment Insurance Fund (for workability allowances and work rehabilitation).

 In case of a work accident, the employee’s waiting period is one working day, and from the second day, the expenses are covered by the Health Insurance.
 For general accidents, the waiting period is three working days.
 The employer covers the next five days, and from the ninth-day expenses are covered by Health Insurance.